benoleary/Vevacious/Vevacious/README.Vevacious.txt

 CHANGELOG:
+ * 14th February 2014: version 1.1.00beta3
+ - Fixed default Vevacious.py to properly exclude field configurations that would be the DSB minimum but for numerical effects from the list of possible panic vacua.
+ - Put function back in to limit MINUIT to a hypercube in field space in default Vevacious.py code.
+ - Improved fit function for guess at temperature dependence of thermal action by direct path in default Python code (now a quadratic divided by the square of the difference from the best guess at the critical temperature).

  * 13th February 2014: version 1.1.00beta2
  - Fixed default Vevacious.py to properly report thermal exclusion if found during direct path thermal action calculation.